 Directors/Officers liability insurance provides monies to cover the defense costs that may arise from legal actions being filed against your Directors/Officers due to a breach of duty or negligence of fulfillment.

-Directors/Officers are expected to do their jobs of management to the best of their ability; by choosing based on what is ethical, compliant, fair, and in the best interest of the company they serve.
-People, like life, can be unpredictable.
+Directors/Officers are expected to do their jobs to the best of their ability: by making decisions based on what is ethical, compliant, fair, and in the best interest of the company they serve.
+However, people – like life – can be unpredictable.

 If a Director/Officer makes a choice where they;